wedaly/gospelunk/README.md

-go-symbol-search
+gospelunk
 ================

-CLI tool to find symbols in Go projects quickly.
+CLI tool to quickly find definitions in Go projects and dependencies.

 Key Features
 ------------